wp-plugins/easy-media-gallery/tags/1.2.15/readme.txt

 1. If this still does not work please open thread from support forum [here](http://wordpress.org/support/plugin/easy-media-gallery) or you can contact us [here](http://ghozylab.com/contactus).

 > #### **NOTE**
-> Make sure you are using the image with a size greater than the size of a thumbnail on Easy Media > settings > Style Options > Thumbnail Size
+> Make sure you are using the image with a size greater than the size of a thumbnail on Easy Media > Settings > Style Options > Thumbnail Size

 = How to show media in sidebar widget =